- This post contains affiliate links. Read more here.

 In fact, rawhides can keep an aggressive chewer captive for hours—but make sure you monitor their intake and limit their chewing to an hour a day, or less if they can tear through an entire rawhide in that time.

 There are other risks with giving these hard chews to your pet: mainly choking and getting lodged in the throat.
 Having rawhide stuck in the esophagus is a dangerous and potentially deadly situation.

 “Getting access to it is extremely challenging,” Dr. Mahaney says.
 “The best way is with an endoscope, but if one of the edges scrapes the inside of the esophagus, whatever is in the esophagus will leak out in small or large volumes, which can cause irritation and infection.”

 If your dog does start to choke, try to pull the piece of rawhide out.

 “It’s better to pull it forward than push it down,” Dr. Mahaney adds.

 But even if you can remove the rawhide yourself, you should still take your dog to the vet, in case any damage has occurred.

 Many pet parents think rawhides are great for cleaning their dog’s teeth.
 While there is some validity to this, there are better options for keeping your dog’s chompers clean and their gums healthy.

 “Chewing on a treat does not equal a toothbrush,” Dr. Mahaney says.
 “Ideally, you should be brushing daily.”

 As mentioned above, there are a number of safe, healthy alternatives to rawhides.
 We recommend giving these under supervision, due to the choking hazard for any chew.

-Pure Icelandic fish tails.
+1. Honest Kitchen Beams: Pure fish.
 Stinky, but dogs love them.

 3. Carrots: An all-natural, vitamin A-packed, surprisingly popular dog treat.

-Seriously tough stuff.
-Plus, you know, comes in bacon flavor.
+5. Nylabone: Seriously tough stuff.
+Plus, it comes in bacon flavor.

 6. SmartBones: Digestible and seemingly delicious, based on our dogs’ reactions.